shiningbridge/EnvSetup/README.md

-# Edi Windows 10 Developer Environment Setup
+# Windows 10 Developer Machine Setup

-The script is not complete yet, it may be very very buggy and blow up your computer sky high.
+This is the script for Edi Wang to setup a new dev box.
+You can modify the scripts to fit your own requirements.

+## Prerequisites

+- A clean install of Windows 10 Pro v1809 en-us.
+- If you are in China: a stable "Internet" connection.

+*This script has not been tested on other version of Windows, please be careful if you are using it on other Windows versions.*

-## 01-Prepare-Windows.ps1
+## How to Use

-Run this script first.
-It will do the following operations:
+Run the following scripts in order.

+### (Optional)

+Import "Add_PS1_Run_as_administrator.reg" to your registry to enable context menu on the powershell files to run as Administrator.

+### 01-Prepare-Windows.ps1

 - Set a New Computer Name
 - Disable Sleep on AC Power